-- Private vehicle: calculations are based on the number of kilometres travelled. - Rental vehicle: calculations are based on the number of kilometres travelled, provided by car rental suppliers.
+- a) Private vehicle: calculations are based on the number of kilometres travelled. - b) Rental vehicle: calculations are based on the number of kilometres travelled, provided by car rental suppliers.

-Emission factor: DEFRA 2017
+Emission factors: DEFRA 2017

-• Taxis: Emissions are calculated by the company hired to carry out this service, with its own methodology.
+c) Taxis: Emissions are calculated by the company hired to carry out this service, with its own methodology.

-2.3.7 Emissions from employees commuting to the workplace
+2.3.7 Employees commuting to the workplace